Could Walmart be the next big company to launch a game streaming service?

-Google stole this spotlight at this year’s GDC with the launch of Stadia.
+Google stole the spotlight at this year’s GDC with the launch of Stadia.
 What the game streaming service lacked in specifics, it more than made up for in buzz.
-The software giant certainly isn’t the only one eying the space, however.
+The software giant certainly isn’t the only one eyeing the space, however.
 A new report from US Gamer puts Walmart in the running, as well.

-The retailer has spent the last several years making a push into the high tech sphere.
-It’s made some high profile acquisitions, including Jet.com, in a bid to compete with the likes of Amazon.
-The company has even been testing out inventory checking robots in around 50 or so of its stores.
+The retailer has spent the last several years making a push into the high-tech sphere.
+It has made some high-profile acquisitions, including Jet.com, in a bid to compete with the likes of Amazon.
+The company has even been testing out inventory-checking robots in around 50 or so of its stores.
 And with the recent exit of CTO Jeremy King, it could well be looking for the next big thing.

 According to the reports, Walmart has been meeting with developers and publishers at GDC.
 It’s tough to say how advanced these talks are, and those involved with the leaks have understandably wished to remain anonymous.
-The company certainly has the back end infrastructure to attempt a service.
+The company certainly has the back-end infrastructure to attempt a service.
 It also has a loyal base of customers in the U.S. to whom it sells a lot of video games.

 But given how it abandoned plans for a video streaming service as of January, the talks could be little more than just talk.